Building Trust Isn’t Just Skin Deep

 Studies have proven that thoughts and intentions can dramatically impact our health and well-being.
 But what we didn’t know is that how you feel, and what you think, can have a direct impact on others that are around you.

-Positive thought and expectation releases a natural peptide hormone and neuropeptide called oxytocin which plays a huge role in bonding, whereas negative thought or expectation creates separation.
+Positive thought and expectation release a natural peptide hormone and neuropeptide called oxytocin which plays a huge role in bonding, whereas negative thought or expectation creates separation.
 If you silently harbor negative feelings or thoughts, no matter how well you think you hide it, you mistakingly believe that no one knows.

 In addition to the obvious skills and expertise necessary for leadership, there is a secret skill that is essential for sustainable success.
-It was through the work of Frederic Pignon and Magali Delgado, who’ve dedicated their lives to horsemanship, artistry and connection within the equine herd, that I found the most essential skills to build unparalleled trust and joy as a leader in our human arena.
+It was through the work of Frederic Pignon and Magali Delgado, who’ve dedicated their lives to horsemanship, artistry, and connection within the equine herd, that I found the essential skills to build unparalleled trust and joy as a leader in our human arena.